San Joaquin River water or watershed scenery in California

 Best flows

 Use the Middle Fork trend as upper-river context and combine it with access alerts before you commit.
-Stable summer flows and cooler water are the best fit; hard runoff, closure-driven detours, or fire-season disruptions should move you to another Sierra plan.
+Stable summer flows and cooler water are the best fit.
+Hard runoff, closure-driven detours, or fire-season disruptions should move you to another Sierra plan.

-When to skip
+When to leave

 Skip the San Joaquin when Mammoth Pool access or launch closures cut off the reach you intended to use, when snowmelt is still pushing unsafe water, when smoke or fire restrictions turn forest travel into guesswork, or when you have not separated upper trout water from lower restoration-reach rules.